Appeals and complaints

 These offices cannot assist you in formulating an appeal or complaint but can provide procedural information.

-Contact the Advice Service in the Students’ Union (email@example.com) if you would like help with writing an appeal or complaint and/or support throughout a formal appeals or complaints process.
+For independent advice and guidance about any of the procedures above, please contact the Advice Service in the Students’ Union (email@example.com).
+The Advice Service can help iIf you would like support in writing an appeal or complaint and/or support throughout a formal appeals or complaints process.
 For opening hours and alternative contact information, visit the Advice Service website.